What is a small business grant?

 If you're in Massachusetts, Mass Save offers rebates and free energy assessments for commercial equipment upgrades that most business owners don't know exist.
 Similar programs run through National Grid, Eversource, and regional utilities in RI and PA.

-You tell us about your business, and we surface programs worth your time and keep you informed of new opportunities. $25/month, cancel anytime.
+You tell us about your business, and we surface programs worth your time — matched by industry, geography, and eligibility.
+Each match shows why you qualify and how competitive it is. $20/month, cancel anytime.

 How to apply for a small business grant